Are you suffering from chronic pain?

 How can we help patients with chronic pain here at Oriental Remedies Group?

-Cupping is commonly used to treat pain, ease scar tissue deep within muscles and connective tissues, and reduce swelling and muscle fascial knots.
+Cupping Therapy is commonly used to treat pain, ease scar tissue deep within muscles and connective tissues, and reduce swelling and muscle fascia knots.
 In a systematic review of 611 studies, cupping therapy has shown positive results on chronic back pain.

 “The vacuum produced from cupping causes a localized expansion of the tissue.
 This facilitates a profound vasodilation reaction to increase circulation/blood flow to painful constricted areas.
 Increased circulation improves oxygen supply and cell metabolism, which reduces inflammatory (or toxic) substances.”